alea-git/alea-git.github.io/_projects/creators.so.md

 ---
 title: Creators.so
-subtitle: 'Born from the roots of Fudeo, ready to go international'
+subtitle: Born from the roots of Fudeo, ready to go international
-date: 2020-09-30 11:00:00
+date: 2020-09-30T11:00:00.000+00:00
-description: >-
-  The platform to sell online courses suitable for creators who love their community
+description: The platform to sell online courses suitable for creators who love their community
-featured_image: creators_platform_fudeo.png
+featured_image: ''
-accent_color: '#6c2bd9'
+accent_color: "#6c2bd9"
 gallery_images:
-  - ../projects/creators_landing.png
+- "../projects/creators_landing.png"
-  - ../projects/creators_platform_fudeo.png
+- "../projects/creators_platform_fudeo.png"

 ---
 Creators.so is the natural evolution of Fudeo, so we suggest you to take a look at the history of Fudeo before continuing to read (click here).

 With version 3 of Fudeo we've added the possibility to let other teachers use our platform to sell their courses.